GriGiu/sftp/README.md

 # Client connection test

-I am running the container in a Vagrant box and its IP address is 192.168.99.30.
-I had to add CONTAINER_IP localhost to /etc/hosts file in Vagrant box.
+I am running the container in a VM and its IP address is 192.168.99.30.
 Open up a FTP client (e.g. FileZilla) and use values below to connect.

 - Host: 192.168.99.30